Home

 New Jersey Property Damage Minimum Limits: $5,000 in coverage

-Uninsured Motorist Coverage for Diminished Value: Yes, an optional coverage that provides a minimum of $5,000 in coverage.
-No coverage for hit and run drivers.
+Underinsured Diminished Value Motorist Coverage: Yes, it’s optional and provides a minimum of $5,000 in coverage.
+No coverage for hit-and-run drivers.

-Underinsured Motorist Coverage for Diminished Value: Yes, an optional coverage.
-No coverage for hit and run drivers.
+Underinsured Diminished Value Motorist Coverage: Yes, it is optional coverage.
+No coverage for hit-and-run drivers.

 New Jersey Small Claims Court Limit: $5,000.
 Attorney representation and appeals are permitted.

-New Jersey Courts have further clarified this rule by explaining that if the value of an automobile before it was damaged was greater than it was after repair, the owner is entitled to a sum for the depreciated value of automobile, in addition to cost of repair.
+This state’s courts have further clarified this aspect of New Jersey's diminished value law by explaining that if the value of an automobile before it was damaged was greater than it was after repair, the owner is entitled to a sum for the depreciated value of the automobile, in addition to the cost of repair.
 Fanfarillo v.
-Eastend Motor Company, 172 N.J.Super.
+East End Motor Company, 172 N.J.Super.
 309, 411 A.2d 1167 (Sup.
 Ct.
 NJ, Appellate Division) [emphasis added].

-In the published decision of Financial Services Vehicle Trust v.
+Another landmark case regarding New Jersey diminished value law was Financial Services Vehicle Trust v.
 Panter, 2019 N.J.
 Super.
 LEXIS 28 (App.
 Div.
 Feb.
-28, 2019), the Appellate Division decided that a motor vehicle owner may recover for diminution of value of the owner’s motor vehicle that was involved in the accident, as long as the proper proofs are presented.
+28, 2019).
+In this ruling, the Appellate Division decided that a motor vehicle owner may recover for the diminution of the value of the owner's motor vehicle that was involved in the accident as long as the proper proofs are presented.

 How to File a Diminished Value Claim in New Jersey